Constraining primordial black holes as dark matter using AMS-02 data: Introduction

 Our investigation specifically focuses on the electrons and positrons emitted from PBHs, aiming to impose constraints on PBH abundance $f_\pb$ at the mass range $4\times10^{14}\,{\rm g}\lesssim M_\pb\lesssim 10^{17}\,{\rm g}$.
 In contrast to photons and neutrinos, the energy of these cosmic ray (CR) electrons/positrons is subject to environmental influences.
 Previous studies have primarily concentrated on energy loss resulting from interactions with the interstellar medium and radiation during propagation.
 However, the impact of random shocks in interstellar space, capable of reaccelerating low-energy CR particles, has gained attention.
 This reacceleration mechanism has been extensively discussed and has demonstrated its ability to self-consistently fit both the proton and Boron-to-Carbon ratio \cite{Yuan:2017ozr, Yuan:2018lmc, Zu:2017dzm, Zu:2021odn}.
-Furthermore, this investigation presents a novel opportunity for exploring electrons and positrons emitted from PBHs with energies even lower than the detectability threshold of the AMS-02 experiment, i.e., the lower energy cosmic rays undergo a process of reacceleration during propagation, expanding the observable energy range to a higher value.
+Furthermore, this investigation presents a novel opportunity for exploring electrons and positrons emitted from PBHs with energies even lower than the detectability threshold of the AMS-02 experiment, i.e., the lower energy CRs undergo a process of reacceleration during propagation, expanding the observable energy range to a higher value.

-In Ref. \cite{Boudaud:2018hqb}, Mathieu et al have investigated the abundance of PBHs using the electron and positron data from Voyager 1 and obtain the constraints.
-In contrast to previous approaches that utilized Voyager data as an upper limit, in our current draft, we employ a meticulous calculation method incorporating the positron fraction data from AMS-02 \cite{AMS:2013fma} and the combined electron and positron data \cite{AMS:2014gdf}.
-This allows us to impose constraints on $f_\pb$ with increased precision.
+In our study, we employ a meticulous calculation method incorporating the positron fraction data \cite{AMS:2013fma} and the combined electron and positron data \cite{AMS:2014gdf} from AMS-02 to impose limits on PBH abundance.
+This allows us to constrain $f_\pb$ with increased precision compared to using the Voyager 1 data of all-electrons \cite{Stone:2013zlg, Cummings:2016pdr}, as the AMS-02 data offers higher accuracy.
 Our approach involves leveraging more accurate numerical calculation tools and incorporating updated propagation parameters \cite{Fermi-LAT:2012pls}.
 This refined methodology aims to provide a more comprehensive and precise assessment of the $f_\pb$ constraints based on the latest observational data.
 We employ the LikeDM code \cite{Huang:2016pxg} to calculate the flux of electrons and positrons produced by PBHs, and get new limits on PBH abundance using the AMS-02 data.

 This paper is organized as follows.
 In Sec. \ref{sec:pbh}, we briefly review the production of positrons and electrons through Hawking radiation.
 In Sec. \ref{sec:prop}, the propagation process of positrons and electrons is described.
 Sec. \ref{sec:res} presents the results, followed by a conclusion in Sec. \ref{sec:con}.